fusecodecamp2019/IntroToReact/readme.md

   }
 }
 ```
 3. Move the contents of the `<header></header>` tag into the return value of of the Header.render function you created in the last step.
+Note that JSX syntax does not agree with the use of the "class" attribute.
+You will need to rename that attribute to "className".
 4. Add the below 2 statements at the end of the "header.js" file.
 ```
 const domContainer = document.querySelector('header');